You might be surprised at just how family-friendly Napa Valley really is…

 To enjoy innovative Mexican fare, stop in at C Casa at the Oxbow Public Market for tacos, fresh salads, and house-made tortillas.
 For dessert, check out Kara’s Cupcakes, also at the market.

 Even elegant restaurants are willing to go off-menu, too, to keep kids happy.
-At celebrity chef Michael Chiarello’s Bottega (Yountville), special order the spaghetti marinara, rigatoni Bolognese or any pasta with butter and parmesan cheese.
+At (once owned by now deceased) celebrity chef Michael Chiarello’s Bottega (Yountville), special order the spaghetti marinara, rigatoni Bolognese or any pasta with butter and parmesan cheese.

 At Kollar Chocolates (Yountville), chocolatier Chris Kollar makes his signature creations behind a glass wall so visitors can see how they are made, often handing out samples.